kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 This essay has tried to show how a public goods funding system could be constructed end-to-end using only human judgment, with AI playing a non-critical support role.
 With this foundation in place, it becomes possible to _safely_ transition to higher levels of AI judgment, without taking on large and unmodeled risk.
 What we would advocate, in the closing months of 2025, is a two-pronged approach in which AI tools are used to leverage human judgment, but _only to the extent that the entire flow_ can in principle be performed -- and contested -- by humans.

-# VII.
-Putting It All Together

-As argued in the introduction, pairwise methods should be understood not as a single technique or mechanism, but as a _paradigm of social choice_.
-Having introduced the various pieces of this paradigm, we can begin putting them together, and offer concrete estimates of the actual attention requirements for public goods funding.

-Assuming **30 seconds per vote** and **10 votes per item** with active ranking, pairwise methods can produce allocations at an attentional cost of **5 minutes** per item.
-For a set of 600 items, this calls for **50 hours** of total voter attention.
-If we assume each voter contributes four five-minute sessions (20 minutes), then we need only 150 voters to produce legitimate results -- a relatively easy lift.

-As a continuous process, things get even better.
-If we assume that only ~25% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **5 minutes per item per year**.

-Further, given a sufficiently robust **reputation system**, we could imagine running seasonal "campaigns" in which the community contributes _en masse_ to project filtering, followed by experts who resolve the highest-ambiguity pairs or adjudicate between the outputs of funding mechanisms themselves.
-Participants could be rewarded with sought-after **digital collectibles**, serving as reputation attestations and cultivating a public-spirited group identity.

-The net effect is that of an always-on social choice "sensor" -- a solar panel for governance -- collecting ambient preference information and converting it into actionable outputs in real-time.

-The idea of sustaining a complex public goods funding ecosystem with so little effort might seem implausible, and the continued development of these techniques will certainly surface new challenges and limitations.
-And yet, the arguments have been laid out, and these are the conclusions we've drawn.

-### Final Thoughts

-The task of helping groups of people effectively manage shared resources is one of the most pressing problems of our day.
-We have argued that pairwise methods, seen not as isolated techniques but as part of a _paradigm_ of social choice, offer a compelling toolkit for solving exactly this problem.

-Relative to other techniques and to their underlying potential, pairwise methods remain underexplored.
-By articulating a "pairwise paradigm," we hope to help chart the way.